 For the purpose of Materials Evaluation applicants will be requested to submit Tables of Content and any other descriptor they feel with help assess the correlation between the applicant’s course content and the IASSC BOK for each belt level.
 The level of correlation does not need to be 100%, however it must be sufficiently inclusive of the IASSC BOK such that a course participant would possess the knowledge of the topics to a large enough degree they would be expected to be successful when sitting for an IASSC Certification Exam.

 Applicants must describe their training program Delivery Schema; that is, how their belt courses are taught.
-The IASSC Standard for Black Belt Training duration is a minimum of 20 days (~140 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
+The IASSC Standard, effective as of March 2016, for Black Belt Training duration is a minimum of 20 days (~140 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
 The IASSC Standard for Green Belt Training duration is a minimum of 8 days (~56 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.
 The IASSC Standard for Yellow Belt Training duration is a minimum of 3 days (~21 hours) of in-class training or an approximate equivalent time for any other formats such as online, webinar or blended.

 Programs that come close to this standard but fall short in terms of total duration(s) should be prepared to provide additional information relative to how adequate knowledge can be conveyed to a course participant in a manner that fails to meet these standards.